cuny-academic-commons/cac-featured-content/readme.txt

 == Upgrade Notice ==

+= 1.0.6 =
+* Content-type specific templates can now be overridden from a theme directory called 'cac-featured-content'.

 = 1.0.3 =
 Each instance of the Featured Content Widget will need to be re-saved after upgrading due to the addition of a new database option.